Roles & Permissions (RBAC)

 }

-Your applications can inspect these claims to make authorization decisions without calling back to LumoAuth.
+Your application can verify the token signature and inspect these claims to make authorization decisions without a round trip back to LumoAuth.

 Checking Permissions